SymfonyCasts/symfony-ux/sfcasts/turbo/frame-custom-header.md

 the event triggered *three* times.
 One was for the submit, one for the navigation to the next page and the last was for the weather widget that loaded on this page.

-## Detecting if the Frame Request as data-turbo-form-redirect
+## Detecting if the Frame Request has data-turbo-form-redirect

 Check out the first log, which is from the POST request when we submit the form into the frame.
 Ah, `event.detail` has a `fetchOptions` key!
 This is the collection